TeneoPython01/algorand_phrase_recovery/README.md

  I wasn't able to access my wallet the next day.
-I figured that I had either mistyped a phrase word or swapped word positions on accident. so, I wrote this script to try to recover my wallet.  it worked and recovered my wallet for me.
+I figured that I had either mistyped a phrase word or swapped word positions on accident. so, I wrote this script to try to recover my wallet.  it worked and recovered my wallet for me (when I wrote down the words, I had switched the positions of two of them -- but i thought I had maybe misspelled one of them instead.  this script fixed the issue.)

  TO USE THIS SCRIPT, YOU MUST: